Italian Motorcycle Brands

 Innocenti Logo

-During its existence, the brand was accompanied by an originally executed emblem characterized by laconicity and “lightness” of design.
-The emblem is an image of the first letter of the name of the company enclosed in a circle.
-The inscription is made in uppercase style – with a connecting “tail” in the upper part.
+The brand was accompanied by an originally executed emblem characterized by laconicity and “lightness” of design.
+The emblem is an image of the first letter of the company’s name enclosed in a circle.
+The inscription is in uppercase style – with a connecting “tail” in the upper part.
 This provided a memorable symmetry and visual perception of the track as a zigzag.
 In this way, a link to the brand’s direction of production was established.
 Due to the strictness of color and lack of visual overloading with elements, the logo acquires restraint, distinguished by the completeness of forms.
 The emblem emphasized the generalized image of the brand.

 Iso